INTERNATIONAL KOSHIKI KARATE FEDERATION

 Mr. KAMRAN SHARIFOV (Russian Federation)

-3rd IKKF World Koshiki Karate Open Championship 2024 / All ages
+4th IKKF World Koshiki Karate Open Championship 2027 / All ages & styles

 Location: Tokyo, Japan

-Sports program: Individual & Team Kumite, Individual Kata
+Sports program: Individual & Team Kumite Full Contact, Individual Kata Freestyle

 Participants: National Teams